Arriving in Aix-en-Provence

 Monday: Walking in the steps of Paul Cezanne

 If you’ve ever been to Aix-en-Provence, you know that references to Paul Cezanne, the famous painter who lived and worked in Aix from the mid-1860s until his death in 1906, are everywhere.
 So many things are named after him.
-On our first full day here (Monday) we decided to take the self-guided Paul Cezanne walk.
-It was a beautiful day and, we figured, this way a great way to get to know the old town and its favorite son.
+On our first full day here, we decided to take the self-guided Paul Cezanne walk.
+It was a beautiful day and, we figured, this would be a great way to get to know the old town and its favorite son, Monsieur Cezanne.

 There are brass markers on the path, like so many touristic bread crumbs, showing the way, in addition to a free pamphlet from the Tourist Information Office which identifies the various Cezanne sites.
 The walk took us to places where Cezanne had lived and places his family and friends lived, schools that he attended, churches and cemeteries where family and friends, and Cezanne, himself, are buried.
 Following the Paul Cezanne walk, we took a tour of the Atelier (studio) of Paul Cezanne, which is nowhere near the walk.
 Cezanne had bought the property for the Atelier, near the edge of town, close to the end of his life.